 Let’s utilize the marvellous third party screening capabilities over at Morningstar to better examine the equity sleeve of NFDIX.

-When consulting the Stock Style tools we’re able to see that Newfound Risk Managed US Growth mutual fund very much lives up to its “growth” moniker by leaning heavily towards the right with mostly large-cap and lesser mid-cap exposure.
+When consulting the Stock Style tools we’re able to see that Newfound Return Stacked® Risk Managed U.S. Stocks & Bonds mutual fund very much lives up to its “growth” moniker by leaning heavily towards the right with mostly large-cap and lesser mid-cap exposure.

 As you might expect for growth funds the P/E of NFDIX is higher at 20.42 than its category average.